vipincherian/catbell/doc/developer_handbook.md

   * Click on compile
   * Click on Use > Add to project
 (It is also possible to install these packages through the Lazarus package manager.
 However, that would involve re-compiling the IDE).

+### Compiler

+#### Assertions

+Assertions are used liberally to intercept runtime anomalous behaviour.
+These checks run during development testing in builds with debug info, but would not be part of the release build.
+Compiler options -> Custom options -> -Sa

+#### Hints & Notes

+fgl.ppl shows a lot of hints by default.
+Project > Project Options > Compiler Options > Messages
+Uncheck
+- *Hint: Inlining disabled*
+- *Hint: "$1" not yet supported inside inline procedure/function*
+- *Note: Call to subroutine "$1" marked as inline is not inlined*

 ## Install libraries ##